+Responsibility Action

-Responsibility Action Student Students must submit their grade appeal in writing to the faculty member who issued the grade via institutional email no later than 10 business days after the student receives notification of the final course grade.
-Students should copy the Director on the appeal email to the faculty member.
+Student Students must submit their grade appeal in writing to the faculty member who issued the grade via institutional email no later than 10 business days after the student receives notification of the final course grade.
+The grade appeal must include why the student feels the grade is incorrect, what grade the student feels was earned, and any supporting documentation to constitute grade change.
+Students must copy the Director on the appeal email to the faculty member.
 Faculty Member On receipt of notification, review the appeal and provide your written comments via email to the student within 5 business days.
-Faculty members should also copy the Director on the appeal email response to the student.
-Director On receipt of faculty member input regarding a grade appeal, review the corresponding appeal and input your decision, within 5 business days.
-The Director's decision is final, and the Registrar and Faculty Advisor should be copied on the decision email to the student and Faculty Member.
+Faculty members must also copy the Director on the appeal email response to the student.
+Director If the student is not satisfied with the outcome of the faculty grade appeal, the student is to submit a grade appeal, provide corresponding faculty appeal input and any additional information within 5 business days to the Director.
+The Director will respond to the appeal decision within 5 business days.
+The Director's decision is final, and the Registrar and Faculty Advisor will be copied on the decision email to the student and Faculty Member.